open-policy-agent/opa/docs/docs/rest-api.md

 #### Accept-Encoding

-It could have `gzip` value which indicates the server should respond with a gzip encoded body.
+It could have `gzip` value which indicates the server should respond with a Gzip encoded body.
 The server will send the compressed response only if its length is above `server.encoding.gzip.min_length` value.
 See the [configuration section](./configuration/#server).

 #### Content-Encoding